Andrettin/Wyrmsun/readme.txt

 - Fixed error which was making special characters not appear correctly, and updated texts accordingly.
 - Added germanic stand ground icon (by Leo).
 - The player now receives a message if they receive a new objective.
+- Added germanic arrow icon (by Leo).
+- Added the Skirnismol, the Harbarthsljoth, the Hymiskvitha, the Lokasenna, the Thrymskvitha, Baldrs Draumar, the Rigsthula, the Hyndluljoth, the Svipdagsmol and the Völundarkvitha to the encyclopedia texts (The Poetic Edda).
+- Added the  to the encyclopedia texts (The Poetic Edda).
+- A unit's, building's or technology's name now appears in the bottom of the screen when hovering the mouse over its icon in the encyclopedia, along with their civilization (if any).
+- Encyclopedia pages can now have quotes which are relevant to the entry.
+- Added quotes for the Mead Hall, Mushroom Farm, War Hall, dwarven Smith, Thrymgjol Shield, Gryphon, Wyrm, Surghan Mercenary and Thursagan.
+- Tech tree code made more dynamic to support multiple civilizations without significant extra coding being necessary for each of them.

 * Quests
 - Added On the Vanaquisl quest.

+* Units
+- Added Bura (germanic worker) (unit graphics by b_o and icon by Leo).
+- The Goblin Impaler is now called simply "Impaler", and the same was done to other similar cases.

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).
 - Added germanic broad sword upgrade (graphics by Leo).
+- Added germanic barbed arrow upgrade (graphics by Leo).

 -----------------------------------------------------------------------
 - 1.0.0